LouisKIT/Improving-Automated-Prompt-Engineering/README.md

 This repo contains the code for our research.
-It is based on the open-source repo by these great people
+It is based on the open-source repo by these great people:

 [Automatic Prompt Engineer](https://github.com/keirp/automatic_prompt_engineer)